Optimus: Both...and neither.

 - After the End: Cybertron under Megatron's control becomes a barren and empty nightmare patrolled by Vehicons.

 - Anti-Climax: Subverted.
-In "Fallout" after his vision at the start of the episode transforms to robot mode to seemingly engage Megatron and Tankor in a big climatic duel, than sees Megatron and Tankor being atomized by the Plasma Energy Chamber before he can even touch them.
+In "Fallout" after his vision at the start of the episode, Optimus transforms to robot mode to seemingly engage Megatron and Tankor in a big climatic duel, then sees Megatron and Tankor being atomized by the Plasma Energy Chamber before he can even touch them.
 We then see the real climax: Optimus using his powers to save Cybertron and deactivate all the drones.

 - Apocalypse How: A Class X was narrowly averted.
 The Oracle reveals that the combination of plasma energy and the energy from the key to Vector Sigma would have produced this, utterly destroying Cybertron.